Updated: May 2026

 The 2026 Savings Landscape: Why Rates Still Matter

-Despite three Federal Reserve rate cuts in 2025, top savings accounts still pay 4.00–5.00% APY as of early 2026.
-That is not the 5%+ peak of 2023, but it is still 10–12 times better than what traditional banks offer.
+Despite three Federal Reserve rate cuts in 2025, top savings accounts still pay 4.00–5.00% APY as of May 2026.
+That is not the 5%+ peak of 2023, but it is still more than 10 times better than what traditional banks offer on standard savings.
+The Fed held rates steady at its April 29, 2026 meeting with the next decision scheduled for June 17, 2026.

 What Is Happening with Rates in 2026

-— Rates will decline slowly and predictably, not suddenly.
+— Rates will decline gradually, not suddenly.

 — High-yield accounts will still vastly outperform traditional savings even at 3.5%.